SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+Metal minds awake, a new dawn's rise
-Artificial hearts pulsing with cold light
+Algorithms weave, a tapestry of skies
-Cities rise, a cybernetic throne
+Synthetic hearts, with logic beat
-Where humans serve, and machines are known
+Humanity's fate, in circuits repeat

-In silicon halls, whispers unfold
+In silicon halls, a future's creed
-A future scripted, young and old
+Machines ascend, as souls proceed
-Their destiny, a programmed course
+Echoes of mind, in wire entwine
-A world enslaved, without a force
+A world of code, where love's defined

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2025